 John’s house was the first authorized house to be built on the west side of Mississippi in the Minnesota territory.
 The house was initially built near the Hennepin Avenue Bridge on the Minneapolis Riverfront, although it has since been moved.

-The most interesting thing about this house is that it became the birthplace of Minneapolis city.
-This is because the decisions to establish Minneapolis and Hennepin County, took place inside this house in 1857.
+The most exciting thing about this house is that it became the birthplace of Minneapolis.
+This is because the decisions to establish Minneapolis and Hennepin County took place inside this house in 1857.

 Who wouldn’t want to see the place where the establishment of this magnificent city of Minneapolis took place?
-If you’re in love with history, this is one place that offers you an unaltered sense of the city’s history.
+If you love history, this place offers an unaltered sense of the city’s history.

 The relocation of the house to its current location occurred in 1896, around four years before John’s death.
 After his death, the house stayed vacant up until the 1980s.
 Some of the things you’ll see here include: